HChenX/BGAppRetention/README.md

 - Fixed some bugs and re-supported KSU.
 - Added the function of stopping part of system services.
 - Added new features for special modifications for Qualcomm.
+- Improve a feature to increase the difficulty of code understanding.
 - Removed hard replacement files and changed to dynamically modify file content.
 - Fixed occasional problems with removing Quick Charge and Athena failures.
 - Modified the prop writing method and added/deleted some prop modifications.